-While below market expectations, the expansion in August is still in line with Poles’ robust consumer spending that is driven by the good situation on the labour market, low unemployment and growing wages in particular.
+The expansion continuing in November is hardly a surprise.
+Poles’ robust consumer spending is driven by the good situation on the labour market, low unemployment and growing wages in particular.